mercmobily/simpledblayer/README.md

 The possible comparison types are: `is` `eq` `lt` `lte` `gt` `gte` `startWith` `startsWith` `contain` `contains` `endsWith` `endWith`.

-If the `delete` field is on (it's off by default), the driver will _delete_ any fetched record.
-For straight selects, it will delete all records _before_ calling your callback.
-For cursor-driven selects, it will delete records as they are fetched with `cursor.next()`

 Ranges can have `from`, `to` and `limit` set.
 If `fields` are missing, the others are automatically worked out.
 For sorting, -1 means from smaller to bigger and 1 means from bigger to smaller.

 # Automatic loading of children (joins)